Hardikxyzabc/Hardikxyzabc/README.md

 - 👋 Hi, I’m @Hardikxyzabc
-- 👀 I’m interested in ...playing sports which are plays in team

 - 🌱 I’m currently learning ...first year computer engineering in sanjivani college of engineering
 - 💞️ I’m looking to collaborate on sports lover ...
 - 📫 How to reach me ...from ahmednagar to kopargaon bus or train to Kopargaon from anywhere